tikishen/comment_app_project/comment-app-advanced/README.md

       onChange={this.handleContentChange.bind(this)} />
 ```

-After the component is mounted, we can call this.textarea.focus() to add the `ComponentDidMount` lifecycle to the `CommentInput` component (Back to our React-Reduc map: Which of the followings are true about `componentDidMount()`?):
+After the component is mounted, we can call this.textarea.focus() to add the `ComponentDidMount` lifecycle to the `UserInput` component (Back to our React-Reduc map: Which of the followings are true about `componentDidMount()`?):
 ```
 class UserInput extends Component {
   static propTypes = {